ptribble/jdk-sunos-builder/doc/running-dobuild.md

 build type also determines the name of the directory (under build) where the built jdk will be found.

+The -z flag will pass the appropriate additional flags to the configure script to build the zero (no-assembler) variant.

 ## Using a build to compile another

 One part of the process is that you eventually need to use one version of